 You got your hands filthy in the dirt and probably got in trouble when you wiped them all over your mom’s carpet.
-If you were the kid that broke your toys with the best intentions–just to put them back together and fix them again, then you’d probably make a great car mechanic.
-But why be a mechanic?
+If you were the kid that broke your toys with the best intentions–just to put them back together and fix them again, then you’d probably make a great car mechanic, but what is an auto mechanic salary?
+And, why be a mechanic?
 What do mechanics do?
 And maybe MOST importantly, how much does an auto mechanic make?
 Gear up to get all those questions answered and more.

 Why car mechanics are important–now and for the future.

 We will probably never forget the first time we got into our first car accident.
 It is an incredibly scary thing–especially if we hurt ourselves or others and caused damage to our vehicle or someone else’s car.
 Auto body shops are there to make sure your car gets serviced after an accident, but they’re also there to inspect, maintain, and perform the proper procedures to make sure your car continues running safely and smoothly.
 Americans love their cars!
 A recent report ranked the U.S. 25th in the world for number of passenger cars per person.
 There are over 439 cars for every 1,000 people, or a little more than 2 people for every car here in America (TheAtlantic.com).
-More people on the road means a bigger need for knowledgeable mechanics and a great outlook for those looking for work in the automotive industry.
+More people on the road means a bigger need for knowledgeable mechanics.
+There is great outlook for those who go to automotive mechanic school and looking for work in the automotive industry.

 With all these cars, we need people to help maintain them.
 The Bureau of Labor Statistics reported that there were 770,100 jobs in 2018 for Automotive Service Technicians and Mechanics.
 (BLS.gov)

 So what does a mechanic DO on a daily basis?